Presentation title :

-2/ The Effects of Acupressure Combination on Post-Thoracotomy Pain and Lung Volume During Rest, Breathing-Coughing Exercises : Randomized Controlled Study
+2/ The Effects of Acupressure Combination on Post-Thoracotomy Pain and Lung Volume During Rest, Breathing-Coughing Exercises: Preliminary Results of a Randomized Controlled Study

 Scheduled